-Sometimes one of these relationship cylinders will shut down and that is an appropriate time to run a marriage-diagnostic.
+Sometimes one of these relationship cylinders will shut down and that is an appropriate time to run a marriage diagnostic.

-3 Styles of Romance
+3 Styles of Romantic Relationships

-Why is that some marriages are the casualty of a hectic day, while others are the antidote?
+Why is it that some marriages are the casualty of a hectic day, while others are the antidote?